-Our international operations expose us to currency exchange rate risk.
-This risk is primarily associated with compensation costs of employees and purchasing costs from non-U.S. suppliers, which are denominated in currencies other than the U.S. dollar.
-We do not have any non-U.S. dollar debt and thus are not exposed to currency risk related to debt.
+The Company's functional currency is the U.S. dollar and its international operations expose it to currency exchange rate risk.
+This risk is primarily associated with receivables from customers, compensation costs of the Company's employees and purchasing costs from suppliers in currencies other than the U.S. dollar.

-Our primary currency exchange rate risk management strategy involves structuring certain customer contracts to provide for payment from the customer in both U.S. dollars and local currency.
-The payment portion denominated in local currency is based on anticipated local currency requirements over the contract term.
+The primary currency exchange rate risk management strategy involves customer contracts that provide for partial payment in U.S. dollars and partial payment in local currency.
+The payment portion denominated in local currency is based on anticipated local currency requirements over the contract term and local statutory requirements.
 Due to various factors, including customer acceptance, local banking laws, other statutory requirements, local currency convertibility and the impact of inflation on local costs, actual local currency needs may vary from those anticipated in the customer contracts, resulting in partial exposure to currency exchange rate risk.
-The currency exchange effect resulting from our international operations has not historically had a material impact on our operating results.

-Further, we have in the past and may in the future utilize foreign currency forward exchange contracts ("forex contracts") to manage a portion of foreign exchange risk, for which we maintain documented policies and procedures to monitor and control the use of the derivative instruments.
+In addition, the Company can utilize forex contracts to manage foreign exchange risk related to certain currencies.
+We maintain documented policies and procedures to monitor and control the use of the derivative instruments.
 Our forex contracts generally require us to net settle the spread between the contracted foreign currency exchange rate and the spot rate on the contract fixing date.
 We are not engaged in derivative transactions for speculative or trading purposes.